IBM/weather-forecasting-ios/README.md

 # Create an iOS weather application in Swift

-The Bluemix Mobile Starter for Weather showcases getting a forecast using the coordinates from Apple Maps and gives you integration points for each of the Bluemix Mobile services.
+The IBM Cloud Mobile Starter for Weather showcases getting a forecast using the coordinates from Apple Maps and gives you integration points for each of the IBM Cloud Mobile services.

 ## Requirements